Brief History Of My Military Service

 My AFSC 30454 (Army=MOS)

-PCS was the 314 Air Division, Osan AFB, USAF, Korea
+PCS was the 4th DASF, 314 Air Division, Osan AFB,

-I was assigned to the newly created 4th Direct Air Support Flight, 314th Air Division, Osan Air Force Base, South Korea, under PACAF at the beginning of the summer in 1965, having been transferred from Dauphin Island AFS (ADC / SAC) which was south of Mobile, AL, where I had been assigned to Ground Radio Maintenance.
-Once I arrived in Korea, I joined a flight of other airman & officers - a total of 29 of us.
-We were trained on the use of the M151A1 / MRC-108 Communications Jeep and Trailer / Generator system for Close Air Support under Combat Conditions know as a TACP or FAC team and I was called a ROMAD.
+I was assigned to the newly created 4th Direct Air Support Flight (DASF), 314th Air Division, Osan Air Force Base, South Korea, under PACAF at the beginning of the summer in 1965, having been transferred from Dauphin Island AFS (ADC / SAC) which was south of Mobile, AL, where I had been assigned to Ground Radio Maintenance.
+Once I arrived in Korea, I joined a flight - not squadron - of other airman & officers - a total of 29 of us.
+We were trained on the use of the M151A1 / MRC-108 Communications Jeep and Trailer / Generator system for Close Air Support under Combat Conditions on the front lines know as a TAC P or FAC team and we was called a ROMAD.
+This naming is still used today and full information is available at the web site of http://www.romad.com.

 note that during this time period,

-I also had to attend the PACAF Jungle Survival School in July of 1965.
-This school was located at Clark AFB in the Philippines.
+I also had to attend the PACAF Jungle Survival School in July / August of 1965.
+This school was located at Clark AFB in the Philippines and lasted for just over 2 weeks of real jungle training.
 Training was provided by the Negretos, the original native people of the Philippines.

-The 2nd and 4th DASF's mission was to support both the Korean Armed Forces as well as the American units assigned through out Korea
+Both the 2nd and 4th DASF's mission was to support both the Korean Armed Forces as well as the American units assigned through out South Korea.

-Two teams from our flight were transferred (by PACAF via TDY) to Vietnam in late September of 1965 when the South Korean Tiger Division join in the fight for the Vietnamese freedom.
-The Tiger Division was sent to Vietnam primarily to assist in the control of the SE / TAOR Corp II sector that controlled QL-19 - Qui Nhon to Pleiku main highway for re-supply of the troops in Pleiku.
+Two 2 man teams from our flight were transferred (by PACAF via TDY) to Vietnam in late September of 1965 when the South Korean Tiger Division join in the fight for the Vietnamese freedom.
+The Tiger Division was sent to Vietnam primarily to assist in the control of the SE / TAOR Corp II sector that controlled QL-19 - Qui Nhon to Pleiku's main highway for re-supply of the troops in Pleiku and An Khe.

 The first two teams that went to Vietnam consisted of 2 officers and their airman.
-My FAC team being Capt Nicholson and myself.
+My FAC team being Capt.
+J. R. Nicholson and myself.
 The other FAC team was Airman Malaney and his officer whom I do not remember at this time.
-My FAC teams was assigned a call sign - which was Ragged Scooper 2-Alpha - my number was 2-Alpha and Malaney's was 1-Alpha since he was assigned to the RoK HQ and I was detached to the field with the RoK troops at Camp Thunderbolt.
+My FAC teams was assigned a call sign - which was Ragged Scooper 2 - my call sign ended in 2-Alpha and Malaney's was 1-Alpha since he was assigned to the RoK HQ and I was detached to the field with the RoK troops at Camp Thunderbolt at the foot of An Khe Pass on QL-19 which at that time was total mud and gravel road.

 |Sample of the Korean Written Language|

-Once at Qui Nhon, I was re-attached to a RoK Cav Regiment at Binh Khe, part of the South Korean Tiger Division once again.
-The Tiger unit that I was attached to was settling in NE of Qui Nhon, about 17+Km East of Phu Cat - called Camp Thunderbolt and Airman Malaney was assigned to the RoK HQ Compound - both sites were under construction at this time.
+Once at Qui Nhon, I was re-attached to a RoK Cav Regiment near Binh Khe, part of the South Korean Tiger Division once again.
+The Tiger unit that I was attached to was settling in NE of Qui Nhon, about 17+ km West - South West of Phu Cat - called Camp Thunderbolt and Airman Malaney was assigned to the RoK HQ Compound - both sites were under construction at this time.

-Backing up a bit - while in Korea I was assigned to a M151A1 Jeep with a MRC-108 Radio Palate and Trailer with a Generator (24 V at 400 CPS) that carried the number USAF 64K65.
+Backing up a bit - while in Korea I was assigned to a M151A1 Communications Jeep with a MRC-108 Radio Palate and Trailer with a Generator (24 V at 400 CPS) that carried the number USAF 64K65.
 I took this Jeep and Trailer to Vietnam from Korea.
-Upon returning to Korea from Vietnam, I left this Jeep and Trailer for my replacement CFAC team to use.
-I also left all of my weapons - a .38 S&W Pistol / holster belt and a AR-15 or M-16 and all supplies that I had acuminated.
+Upon returning to Korea from Vietnam, I left this Jeep and Trailer for my replacement CFAC team to use whom I met and breifed in on what I did and what was expected of him.
+I also left all of my weapons - a .38 S&W Pistol / holster belt and a AR-15 or M-16 and all supplies that I had acuminated with him.

-I have now learned that my jeep in the summer of 1968 was at the Phu Cat Air Base.
-This picture was sent to me by Dwan Hall for which I am ever grateful.
+I have now learned that my jeep in the summer of 1968 was at the Phu Cat Air Base with Airman Dwan Hall.
+This picture was sent to me by Airman Hall for which I am ever grateful.
 The picture and text is just the way I received it via email.
+My email address as shown in this picture is no longer valid.

 One note here.
 We were to have been given the older MRC-107 Radio Pallet but these were all sent to Europe instead.
 The newer MRC-108 was sent to Korea and Vietnam.